Proud Canadian Company

-In Canada, blending your mortgage is an alternative option to refinancing.
-It allows homeowners to combine their current mortgage rate with a new one or even add new funds to their mortgage balance without breaking their contract or facing penalties.
-Early mortgage renewals come at no cost to the mortgage holder.
-Canadian homeowners can combine their existing mortgage rate with a new rate, often lower, without breaking their current mortgage contract.
-Blending your mortgage can avoid hefty prepayment penalties while lowering your mortgage rate and overall interest-carrying costs.
+Canadian homeowners can combine their existing mortgage rate with a new, often lower, rate without breaking their current mortgage contract.
+Blending your mortgage can help you avoid hefty prepayment penalties while lowering your mortgage rate and overall interest costs.
 It may allow you to access your home equity without refinancing your mortgage in certain situations.

 Key Takeaways